nicm42/100-days-of-code-v2/log3.md

 **Day 12: 19th April 2021**
 I pointed GitHub Pages to my domain name.
 Which worried me for a bit, because there was a period of time when going to my GitHub Pages page sent me to my domain name... which then gave a blank page.
 It turned out I had to add some A records and give it some time.
 But while doing it I found something not looking quite right in Chrome.
 So I fixed that - and found that something had gone mad in my folder and some of my images in the old folder had been copied in the main folder.
 So I fixed all that.
 But the update hasn't (yet) shown up on the web.
 And GitHub is complaining that I haven't done the CNAME bit.
 It does say that it can take 48 hours, so I will give it some time and see if it works.
 And wait to move anything else.

+**Day 13: 20th April 2021**
+I worked out what GitHub's problem was and got rid of the error message for my domain.
+I still can't get it to show the latest change, but I will save it for tomorrow, in case it works it out in the meantime.
+I've tried a load of things from StackOverflow and none of it worked.
+I started on a StyledComponents tutorial, but he didn't explain anything and I could barely see what he was typing.
+So I started on a longer one instead, which looks like it will be better.
+But I've only got as far as doing the set up - create react app takes so long to install.